PeterEFrancis/python-course/chapters/types, variables, and operations/material.md

 ## Logical Operators

-Logical operators operate on and return boolean values.
+Logical operators operate on and return Boolean values.

 This table summarizes: